DataDog/KubeHound/README.md

 Then use a graph visualizer of choice (we recommend [gdotv](https://gdotv.com/)) to connect to localhost and view and query the sample data.

-### Querying Kubehound

-To query the KubeHound graph data requires using the [Gremlin](https://tinkerpop.apache.org/gremlin.html) query language.
-See the provided [cheatsheet](./pkg/kubehound/graph/CHEATSHEET.md) for examples of useful queries for various use cases.